 However, the number of prominent people with this skill are short.
 Oprah Winfrey, Jon Stewart, Steve Harvey and Tina Fey all fit this description and are great people to model.

 You know what?
 You rarely see these people trying to sell something.
 They don’t have to.
 They’re interested in other people’s stories, and they tie those stories into their own.
 They have conversations and share them with the world.
 Then, sometimes, those stories will have a price tag that we have to pay to get to hear them.

 We gladly fork out the dollars to make that happen.
 We want to connect with their story too.
 We have a relationship with them via the presentation of their stories.
 They didn’t ask us directly to do something for them, such as “buy my book because I want it to be on the best sellers list” “check out my new thing.”

-However it’s too easy for us (yes me too) to make an online connection with someone who can take our work to new levels and instantly try to ask for gold.
+However it’s too easy for us (yes me too) to make an online connection with someone who can take our work to new levels and instantly try to ask for gold from them.
+The “gold” I’m referring to is there support, promotion, acceptance, attention and/or appreciation.
 What this new contact (“friend”) has is the opportunity for gold for our satchels.
 Yet we too often try to jump the gun in hunting for the gold instead of farming for it.

 Farming for growth is really the work we need to be devoting our energies too.
-It’s what Seth Godin told me about how success really works:
+It’s what Seth Godin told me on the DIY Artist Route Podcast about how success really works:

 “What happens instead is you find 10 people, just 10 people, who care so much about what you do they tell someone else.
 You find 20 people, just 20 people, who would miss you if you were gone.
 Then you repeat it, and you repeat it and you repeat it.